micmejia/bible-dump/NKJV/Deuteronomy/Deut 3.md

 Go up to the top of Pisgah, and lift your eyes toward the west, the north, the south, and the east; behold _it_ with your eyes, for you shall not cross over this Jordan.

 ###### 28
-But command[^f] Joshua, and encourage him and strengthen him; for he shall go over before this people, and he shall cause them to inherit the land which you will see.'
+But command Joshua, and encourage him and strengthen him; for he shall go over before this people, and he shall cause them to inherit the land which you will see.'

 ###### 29
 "So we stayed in the valley opposite Beth Peor.